 The underwriting process is meant to answer one question – is the borrower likely to repay this loan?
 So during this time, lenders are sensitive to any change in your credit profile.
 Avoid any big purchases, closing or opening new accounts, and making unusually large withdrawals or deposits.

 As part of closing, the lender will require an appraisal to be completed on the home to verify its value.
 You’ll also need to have a title search done on the property and secure lender’s title insurance and homeowner’s insurance.
 It can take anywhere from a few weeks to a few months before you wrap it up with a final walkthrough of the property and sign the dotted line at the closing appointment.

-Lenders have become more strict with whom they are willing to loan money in response to the pandemic and ensuing economic recession.
-Minimum credit score requirements have increased, and lenders are holding borrowers to higher standards.
+Lenders have become more strict with how they loan money in response to the pandemic and economic recession.
 For example, lenders are now verifying employment just before the loan is finalized, Parker says.